tylim88/Discord-Help-My-Please-101/README.md

 Do not take picture of your code using phone, it is a real pain!

 Is your image clear to yourself?
-If you having hard time to see your own photo, why should us?
+If you are having hard time to see your own photo, why should us?

-It ain't fun!
+It ain't fun, it is awful, and you should feel bad about yourself for making this life mistake!

 You are on a computer, use the tools provided, don't be lazy!

-Window come with default Snipping Tool, here is some alternative:
+Window comes with default Snipping Tool, here is some alternative:
 https://www.cnet.com/how-to/7-ways-to-take-screenshots-in-windows-10/

 During screen shoot, make sure it is not too small and can be viewed clearly without `open original`